Golden hour photography = magic hour photography

 Storm lighting in the golden hour is the ultimate.
 I don’t even need a camera to sit and appreciate it.
-It is just beautiful.
+It’s just beautiful.
 I could go on about it for hours, so will save that for another time.

 The lesson is – sometimes you just have to go for it.
 No regrets and all that.

-Bonus photography tip: background details
+Bonus golden hour photography tip 4: background details

-If I’ve not been able to adjust my position to avoid getting something unsightly or distracting in the background, or I couldn’t move my subject to block it, I will disappear things in Photoshop. you don’t want a viewer’s eye to be pulled unnecessarily to something that doesn’t enhance your composition.
+If I’ve not been able to adjust my position to avoid getting something unsightly or distracting elements in the background, or I couldn’t move my subject to block it, I disappear things in Photoshop.
+It’s extra time at the computer, but so worth it.

-The world calms down as the golden hour arrives.
-The wind calms down a bit and the light melts into a lovely golden glow.
-Clouds turn into colour catchers, offering every shade of gold and pink with contrasting greys and blues.
+Everything settles and feels calmer as the evening golden hour arrives.
+The wind settles down and the light melts into a lovely golden glow.
+Clouds turn into color catchers, offering every shade of gold and pink with contrasting greys and blues.
 Nature is posing.

 For me, golden hour photography reflects how I feel at the end of the day.
-It is without doubt my favourite time of day, not just for photography.
+It’s without doubt my favourite time of day, not just for photography.
 To quote from one of my favourite songs by Anna Nalick, “And breathe, just breathe”.

-We’d love to hear about any golden hour photography challenges you’ve had and overcome to get gorgeous results.
+I’d love to hear about any golden hour photography challenges you’ve had and overcome to get gorgeous results.
 We’ve all got a story.
 Share yours in the comments.